jackcolombo4/Pallet_jack_project/README.md

-# gazebo_pallet_jack
+# pallet_jack_project
-Design of an autonomous pallet jack using gazebo
+Design of a robot that works as an mobile autonomous pallet_jack in gazebo and ros

 ## Prerequisites: